Local Conflict Coloring: Introduction

 \subsection{Other Related Work}

 In addition to the aforementioned deterministic algorithms for $(\Delta+1)$-coloring, it is worth mentioning the \emph{randomized} algorithms for MIS in~\cite{ABI86,Lub86}, which both perform in $O(\log n)$ rounds, with high probability.
 Both algorithms can be transformed into randomized $(\Delta+1)$-coloring algorithms with the same round-complexity (e.g., using the reduction in~\cite{Lin92}).
 A ``direct'' randomized algorithm for $(\Delta+1)$-coloring with the same performances as these latter algorithms can be found in~\cite{BE13}.
-As a function of $\Delta$ and $n$, the best known randomized algorithms for $(\Delta+1)$-coloring, as well as $(\Delta+1)$-list-coloring, perform in $O(\log \Delta) + 2^{O(\sqrt{\log\log n})}$ rounds with high probability~\cite{BEPS12}.
-The same paper shows that MIS can be solved in $O(\log^2 \Delta) + 2^{O(\sqrt{\log\log n})}$ rounds with high probability.
+As a function of $\Delta$ and $n$, the best known randomized algorithms for $(\Delta+1)$-coloring, as well as for $(\Delta+1)$-list-coloring, perform in $O(\sqrt {\log \Delta}) + 2^{O(\sqrt{\log\log n})}$ rounds with high probability~\cite{Har16}.
+This result, combined with a previous lower bound on MIS of $\Omega(\log \Delta / \log \log \Delta)$ rounds~\cite{KMW04}, which also holds for randomized algorithms, implies a separation between the $(\Delta+1)$-coloring and MIS problems in the randomized case.
+On the positive side, MIS can be solved in $O(\log^2 \Delta) + 2^{O(\sqrt{\log\log n})}$ rounds with high probability~\cite{BEPS12}.
+We remark that the randomized and deterministic flavors of the \LOCAL model are significantly different, and in fact admit an exponential time separation, which has been recently shown for specific case of the problem of coloring a tree with~$\Delta$ colors~\cite{Cha16}.
+Whether a similar separation between randomized and deterministic complexity holds for MIS and the general $(\Delta+1)$-coloring problem is one of the main open questions of the field.